jaswantjat/openrouter-key-aggregator/docs/n8n-content-error-fix.md

 2. The message object in the choices array is missing or undefined
 3. The content property within the message object is missing or undefined

-## Solution 1: Use the chatInput Format (Recommended)
+## Solution 1: Use the Dedicated chatInput Endpoint (Most Reliable)

-The OpenRouter Key Aggregator now fully supports the n8n-specific `chatInput` format, which is the simplest and most reliable solution:
+The OpenRouter Key Aggregator now provides a dedicated endpoint specifically for handling the n8n-specific `chatInput` format:

 ```javascript
 // Function node before OpenAI Chat Model node